Diamond-Buying Hacks That Can Save You Thousands of Dollars — and Get You More Diamond

 The best way to ensure that you’re getting the most for your money is to check for the certification of your diamond, either through the American Gem Society (AGS) or Gemological Institute of America (GIA).
 The AGS and GIA are two reputable institutes that many jewelers recommend.

 Beyond certification, one of the easiest ways to ensure that you have a high-quality diamond is to buy it from a reputable vendor that is known for its diamonds.
 Retailers such as James Allen and Blue Nile are known for their quality diamonds and have great return policies and customer service, making the shopping experience easier.

 If you’re really set on getting a bargain, you can go to the diamond or jewelry district of a major city to buy it from a wholesaler.
 When buying from a wholesaler, you’ll be buying the diamonds loose, meaning diamonds that are not yet mounted on a piece of jewelry.
 You can always go to a jeweler to design a piece and mount your chosen diamond on it.

 Acting like a seasoned buyer and knowing the four C’s really comes into play when dealing with wholesalers.
 You’ll be able to negotiate the price, but know that wholesalers are accustomed to interacting with professionals.
 If you play your cards right, you can get amazing deals on loose diamonds.
-When buying wholesale, bring bills, as wholesalers often only take cold hard cash.
+When buying wholesale, bring bills, as wholesalers often take cold hard cash only.

 There are many ways to strike deals on diamonds with the right know-how.
 By preparing yourself and acting the part of a seasoned buyer, you can negotiate the price of your purchases as close to wholesale prices as possible.
 You don’t have to be an expert to shop for gems, and you really can have it all: the satisfaction of a great deal, coupled with the joy of owning a stunning diamond.